WhiteHouse/fb_messenger_bot/README.md

 # Features

-This module provides a tool to build a chat bot to work on Facebook's Messenger Platform.
+This Drupal module provides a tool to build a chat bot to work on Facebook's Messenger Platform.

 ## Requirements

+- Drupal 8
 - PHP 5.6 or greater
 - Facebook App and Page